 The Department’s headquarters provides policy support to the Government, key public services and assists the work of the embassy network.
 Our Embassies are uniquely placed to perform an important range of activities from representational duties to promotional work to providing crucial services to Irish people abroad.

-Under the political direction of the Minister for Foreign Affairs and Trade Charlie Flanagan T.D. the Department is managed by the Secretary General.
+Under the political direction of the Minister for Foreign Affairs Simon Coveney T.D. the Department is managed by the Secretary General.
 The Secretary General is Niall Burgess.